ambialy/hundred_prisoners/README.md

 ## On to the Code

-To run the program as is, change directories to file and run <br>
+To run the program as is, change directories to file and run *I am using macOS* <br>
-python3 prisoners.py
+(base) andybialy$ *python3 prisoners.py* <br>
+Percent of time all 100 prisoners were correct with 50 guesses over 100 runs: <br>
+32.0% <br>

 You can alter the runs however you like with: <br>
 -p to change the amount of prisoners, default=100 <br>
 -g to change the amount of guesses each prisoner gets to find their number, default=50 <br>
 -r to change the number of runs, default=100 <br>

-python3 prisoners.py -p 200 -g 100 -r 100
+(base) andybialy$ python3 prisoners.py -p 100 -g 75 -r 200
+Percent of time all 100 prisoners were correct with 75 guesses over 200 runs:
+71.5%